KyleFontenot/ReviewMate-Gatsby/cms/blog/the-fy2022-ipps-final-rule-is-here.md

 **Major Chest Procedures**

-Twenty six procedure codes to report major chest procedures (9 for pulmonary and thoracic structures and 17 for sternum and rib procedures) were found to route to MS-DRGs 166, 167 and 168 for "Other Respiratory System O.R.
+Twenty-six procedure codes to report major chest procedures (9 for pulmonary and thoracic structures and 17 for sternum and rib procedures) were found to route to MS-DRGs 166, 167 and 168 for "Other Respiratory System O.R.
 Procedures".
 These procedures will now route to MS-DRGs 163, 164 and 167 for "Major Chest Procedures".
 The new MS-DRG assignment is to a higher-weighted category so expect increased reimbursement for these types of patients.

 **Intraoperative Impella Device**